cbmbr/cbmbr.github.io/_pages/cv.md

 Skills & competencies
 ======
-* Numeracy - proficient in pure maths and statistics
+* Numeracy - proficient in pure maths and statistics.
 * MS Office –  proficiency in Excel, Word and PowerPoint and web-based programmes.
 * SQL –  used for querying and managing relational databases.
 * Python –  used for implementing data analysis as well as various raspberry pi projects.